brandonwamboldt/varnish-dashboard/README.md

 **pass:**

 The varnish agent password.
 If you are using the same host for the dashboard and the varnish agent (e.g. running the agent with the `-H` flag) this is not required and can be left as `false`.
 Otherwise it IS required.

+### groups

+Groups is an array of objects to configure groups of Varnish Agent backends.
+Grouped backends are operated on as a group (stats are aggregated, operations apply to each server in the group, logs are combined, etc).

+**name:**

+Used purely for display purposes, name it whatever you want.

+**servers:**

+An array of servers that are part of this group.
+Each item should be the server **name**.
+It must exactly match the name as defined in `servers`.

 ### update_freq